When my family moved here years ago, my sister-in-law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.

 The ski areas below offer lessons for kids and adults as well as daily or season rental gear packages.
 Adult lesson packages usually include instruction, rental and trail passes: for example, a one-hour new-to-Nordic group lesson package at Stevens Pass (including rental gear) runs $50–$60.
 If your kids are too young for a group lesson, ask about an all-family private session.

-- Stevens Pass Nordic Center, about two hours’ drive from downtown Seattle, offers private and group day classes for all levels starting at age 5.
+Stevens Pass Nordic Center, about two hours’ drive from Seattle, offers private and group day classes for all levels starting at age 5.
+Stevens has about 28 kilometers of trails, of which 9.25 kilometers are rated “easiest.”
+Benches along the Main Line trail (a good beginner choice) make a great snack stop on a sunny day.
+Bonus if you’ve got baby: Stevens rents pulks.

 For a first outing, going to a Nordic center offers the advantage of one-stop shopping: renting gear on-site, having a lesson and a warm place to have a snack and cocoa après ski in the day lodges.

-- The Iron Horse Trail, a former railroad line, is ideal for beginners and families (perfect to practice pulling a pulk).
+- The Palouse to Cascades State Park Trail, previously called Iron Horse trail and a former railroad line, is ideal for beginners and families (perfect to practice pulling a pulk).
 Try the section from Hyak (exit 54 from I-90).

 - Cabin Creek has more varied terrain, but plenty of beginner trails.
 Get there early on weekends.